 Multidisciplinary Engineering with a Specialization in Human Rights and Sustainability

-The specialization in Human Rights and Sustainability is a joint program between the , the Human Rights Institute, and the College of Liberal Arts and Sciences.
-The Multidisciplinary Engineering (MDE) major with Specialization in Human Rights and Sustainability requires a student to be enrolled in the .
+The specialization in Human Rights and Sustainability is a joint program between the College of Engineering, the Human Rights Institute, and the College of Liberal Arts and Sciences.
+The Multidisciplinary Engineering (MDE) major with Specialization in Human Rights and Sustainability requires a student to be enrolled in the College of Engineering.
 In addition to providing students with a broad background in numerous engineering fields, this specialization aims to emphasize a human rights-based approach to engineering.
 Students will complete a minimum of 24 Human Rights credits, chosen from the courses outlined below, and will design a capstone project that follows a human-rights based approach to engineering.

 Students will select 24 credits of specialization coursework according to the distribution below.